repository-service-tuf/repository-service-tuf/docs/source/guide/general/client.rst

       - `rust-tuf <https://github.com/theupdateframework/rust-tuf>`_

 .. note:: Not all TUF libraries support all features of the TUF specification.
-   If the TUF library you need is not compatible with RSTUF or does not exist yet, you should file a bug on the relevant repository, or `reach out to the TUF community <https://theupdateframework.io/contact/>`_.
+   If the TUF library required is not compatible with RSTUF or does not exist yet, it may be necessary to file a bug on the relevant repository, or `reach out to the TUF community <https://theupdateframework.io/contact/>`_.

 Bootstrap trust